27 Popular Foods in Argentina You Have to Try

 They’re common in the Northwest and you’ll see them on just about every menu there.

-Humita is similar to a tamal in that it is mostly corn meal wrapped in a corn husk but instead of meat filling it’s filled with a creamy cheesy corn mixture.
+Humita is similar to a tamal in that it is filled with a cheesy creamed corn meal wrapped in a corn husk.

 Humita is also a common empanada flavor so if you can’t get yourself to Salta for the country’s best authentic humita en chala (chala being the corn husk), you can always get by with some empanadas.